QualInsight/qualinsight-contribution-guidelines/README.md

 In order to achieve this, we ask you to:

 * make sure that existing tests still pass after having added your contribution
-* that you update existing tests if they need to be adapted
+* update existing tests if they need to be adapted
-* that you add tests for your contribution (at least 80% coverage)
+* add tests for your contribution (at least 80% coverage)

 What we do not ask you to do (but help is really appreciated):